Hey guys, Luka Hocevar from the Pack Fitness Business and Lifestyle here.

 #4 – Offer Different Programs, Don’t Be A Boot Camp Business, Be a Results and Happiness Business

 If you are running purely boot camps you not only have to ask yourself whether that is the best for your business but also whether that is the best offering to your clients.
-Do you really feel that your clients wouldn’t get more out of small group personal training or individualized semi-private personal training where you can screen, assess them more thoroughly and deliver the best program for them?
+Do you feel that your clients wouldn’t get more out of small group personal training or individualized semi-private personal training where you can screen, assess them more thoroughly and deliver the best program for them?

-Don’t get it twisted, ALL your programs should be top-notch quality and you should always look to improve them but the truth is that you can always deliver more attention, individualization and coaching in a more private setting.
+Don’t get it twisted, ALL your programs should be of top-notch quality and you should always look to improve them but the truth is that you can always deliver more attention, individualization, and coaching in a more private setting.
 Small group or semi-private is perfect as it gives the best of coaching as well as the best of the support group atmosphere.